 In advance of preparing a proposal, the Village of Croton-on-Hudson invites prospective developers to participate in an online information session.
-Registration for this session and additional questions regarding the solicitation may be directed Janine King, Village Manager.
+Registration for this session, additional questions regarding the solicitation, and requests for site visits may be directed to Janine King, Village Manager.
 Questions may be submitted no later than X.